stuartpb/gistachio/README.md

 Node.JS / browserify.
 I prefer my libraries to be lightweight and self-contained wherever possible.

+## Demo / examples

+See gistachio in action at https://stuartpb.github.io/gistachio/demo.html

 ## Requirements

 This script uses `addEventListener` on XMLHttpRequest to handle its loading and